 APIs were launched into the digital world in the 1990s and revolutionized the process of digital transformation.
 The rise of APIs and API products didn’t just help the business and tech sectors—they have proved to be useful for the everyday consumer as well.

 With the growth of the API economy, a greater aspect of our lives has been touched by APIs.
 Most people rely heavily on APIs without even thinking about it.
 Online shopping, booking flights and hotels, and in-app purchases are instances when we provide our data to third-party companies and make use of API products.

 Most people see nothing wrong with this, and they’re right.
 After all, the idea of reserving a hotel room halfway across the world with the push of a few buttons through your phone is amazing.
 It is nothing short of a miracle and a testament to how far technology has progressed and simplified our lives.

 However, there are ethical concerns that should not be swept aside.
 Data sharing and breaking down silos can translate to utilizing the maximum potential of information.
 However, it can also result in data falling into the wrong hands.
 Those with malicious intent can misuse your data or sell it to others without consumer knowledge or permission.

-The increased analytical information and automation provided by APIs bring efficiency for businesses, resulting in a revenue boost.
-But issues like hacking, job disparities, and users with ill intent stealing data.
-This brings us to the question: is there a way we can reap the benefits while mitigating the issues that arise?
+On one hand, the increased analytical information and automation provided by APIs bring efficiency for businesses, resulting in a revenue boost.
+But issues like hacking and users with ill intent stealing data pose serious issues.

 In a Nutshell